Why Pumpkin and Pumpkin Seeds Are Good for You? Some Nutritional and Health Benefits

-- According to the National Cancer Institute the orange pigment beta carotene possibly plays a role in reducing cancer risk.
+- According to the National Cancer Institute, the orange pigment beta carotene possibly plays a role in reducing cancer risk.
 This is especially so when beta carotene is obtained from food rather than supplements.
-The phytosterols also reduce risk of certain cancers.
+Phytosterols also reduce the risk of certain cancers.

 - Pumpkin protects the skin

-The carotenoids in pumpkin neutralize free radicals and also keep the skin wrinkle free and delay aging.
+The carotenoids in pumpkin neutralize free radicals and also keep the skin wrinkle-free and delay ageing.